 Format |

-“It is the purpose of the present book to uncover some of the truths disguised for us under the figures of religion and mythology by bringing together a multitude of not too difficult examples and letting the ancient meaning become apparent of itself.
+“It is the purpose of the present The Hero with a Thousand Faces, to uncover some of the truths disguised for us under the figures of religion and mythology by bringing together a multitude of not too difficult examples and letting the ancient meaning become apparent of itself.
 The old teachers knew what they were saying.
 Once we have learned to read again their symbolic language, it requires no more than the talent of an anthologist to let their teaching be heard.
 But first we must learn the grammar of the symbols, and as a key to this mystery I know of no better modern tool than psychoanalysis.
 Without regarding this as the last word on the subject, one can nevertheless permit it to serve as an approach.

 The second step will be then to bring together a host of myths and folk tales from every corner of the world, and to let the symbols speak for themselves.
 The parallels will be immediately apparent; and these will develop a vast and amazingly constant statement of the basic truths by which man has lived throughout the millenniums of his residence on the planet.”